-Board of Directors , Nomination Committee, Compensation Committee
+Board of Directors, Nomination and Governance Committee, Compensation Committee

 Hiroki Totoki, who is currently Director, President, COO and CFO, Representative Corporate Executive Officer, of Sony Group Corporation, has served as an independent Director of the Recruit Holdings' Board since 2018.
-In previous roles at Sony Corporation, he contributed to the launch of Sony Bank Inc., and led Sony's Business Strategy, Corporate Development, Finance, and New Business Development departments.
+In previous roles at Sony Corporation, he contributed to the launch of Sony Bank, Inc., and led Sony's Business Strategy, Corporate Development, Finance, and New Business Development departments.
 In 2013, he became Representative Director and CFO of Sony Network Communications Inc. (formerly So-net Entertainment Corporation).
-In 2014, Mr. Totoki led the structural reformation of the smartphone business as President and CEO of Sony Mobile Communications Inc. In 2021, he was appointed as Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Group Corporation.
+In 2014, Mr. Totoki led the structural reformation of the smartphone business as President and CEO of Sony Mobile Communications Inc. In 2021, he became Director, Executive Deputy President and CFO, Representative Corporate Executive and was appointed to President, COO and CFO in 2023.
+He also serves as interim CEO of Sony Interactive Entertainment from 2024.

-From June 26, 2023 to the conclusion of the Annual Meeting of Shareholders to be held in 2024.
+From June 20, 2024 to the conclusion of the Annual Meeting of Shareholders to be held in 2025.

-April 2023 • Director, President, COO and CFO, Representative Corporate Executive Officer, of Sony Group Corporation April 2021 • Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Group Corporation June 2020 • Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Corporation June 2019 • Director of Sony Corporation June 2018 • Senior Executive Vice President, CFO, and Representative Corporate Executive Officer of Sony Corporation; Independent Director of Recruit Holdings Co., Ltd. April 2018 • Executive Vice President, CFO, and Representative Corporate Executive Officer of Sony Corporation June 2017 • Executive Vice President, CSO, and Corporate Executive Officer of Sony Corporation April 2016 • Executive Vice President and Corporate Executive Officer of Sony Corporation; President and Representative Director of Sony Network Communications Inc. (formerly So-net Corporation) November 2014 • Group Executive of Sony Corporation; President and CEO of Sony Mobile Communications Inc. December 2013 • Senior Vice President and Corporate Executive of Sony Corporation Recruit Holdings' Notice of Annual Meeting of Shareholders 2023
+April 2024 • Interim CEO, Sony Interactive Entertainment April Director, President, COO and CFO, Representative Corporate Executive Officer, of Sony Group Corporation April Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Group Corporation June Director, Executive Deputy President and CFO, Representative Corporate Executive Officer of Sony Corporation June 2019 • Director of Sony Corporation June Senior Executive Vice President, CFO, and Representative Corporate Executive Officer of Sony Corporation; Independent Director of Recruit Holdings Co., Ltd. April • Executive Vice President, CFO, and Representative Corporate Executive Officer of Sony Corporation June • Executive Vice President, CSO, and Corporate Executive Officer of Sony Corporation April Executive Vice President and Corporate Executive Officer of Sony Corporation; President and Representative Director of Sony Network Communications Inc. (formerly So-net Corporation)